-My loans were cancelled and I did not decline them.
+My Federal Loans were cancelled and I did not decline them.
 Can I have them reinstated?

 Yes.
-Students will need to visit the Financial Aid Office and submit a loan update request form.
-If there is an external reason for the loan cancellation, CSN will inform the student.
+Students will need to visit the Financial Aid Office and submit a federal loan update request form.
+If there is an external reason for the federal loan cancellation, CSN will inform the student.

 Can I change/return my loan amounts?

-I need a Student Loan Deferment Form to be completed.
+I need a Federal Student Loan Deferment Form to be completed.
 Who signs it?